meibell/WSC/README.md

-WSC
-===
-Hello. this is just a file that I created long time ago and gave me a lot of headache.
+This is just a file that I created long time ago and gave me a lot of headache.
-WSC